 CRT works with applied research and consulting targeting strategy and policy development at local, regional, national and international levels.
-We research and perform analyzes in primarily four areas – often focusing on peripheral areas and islands.
+We research and perform analyses primarily in four areas – often focusing on peripheral areas and islands.

-CRT research strategy ensures that we are always involved in research areas that meet social needs, market needs or clarify important trends, and where CRT’s competencies can bring about meticulously change in regional development and tourism.
+CRT research strategy ensures that we are always involved in research areas that meet social needs, market needs or clarify important trends, and where CRT’s competencies can bring about change in regional development and tourism meticulously .

-It is crucial for the development of the society that businesses have access to a workforce with the right competencies.
-Society is rapidly developing, and there is a continuing need to develop and adapt the skills of the labour force.
+It is crucial for the development of society that businesses have access to a workforce with the right competencies.
+Society is rapidly developing and there is a continuing need to develop and adapt the skills of the labour force.

 Supply and demand for different types of competencies and how they are expected to develop in different regions.
 Balance between the workforce’s competencies and the local labour market’s competence needs.

-Different geographical development patterns and its effects on regional and local labour markets – including understanding different types of geographical challenges for eg. industrial areas, small towns, actual rural areas and islands.
+Different geographical development patterns and their effects on regional and local labour markets – including understanding different types of geographical challenges for eg. industrial areas, small towns, actual rural areas and islands.

-Certain business sectors’ specific competence needs and the challenges that the industries experience with the acquisition of skilled labor, eg. digitization and robotization in the manufacturing industry, tourism’s competence development, transition towards green / sustainable / circular economies within a wide range of industries.
+Certain business sectors’ specific competence needs and the challenges that industries experience with the acquisition of skilled labour, eg. digitisation and robotisation in the manufacturing industry, tourism’s competence development, transition towards green / sustainable / circular economies within a wide range of industries.

-Foreign labour – need for access to a larger labour supply in relation to the actual competencies that different types of foreign labor bring.
+Foreign labour – need for access to a larger labour supply in relation to the actual competencies that different types of foreign labour bring.

 Entrepreneurship – its conditions and development opportunities – especially outside the larger cities.